“The pen is mightier than the sword.” It’s true. Every day I watch as journalists’ pens cut down Black lives.

 Imagine pulling someone from a fiery crash risking your own life & being called "ex-con."
 His name is Aaron Tucker. https://t.co/RQgvNosTJm— Read A. Aura (@steenfox) July 15, 2017

 Did this headline commit any factual errors?
-No. What it committed was worse: perpetuation of toxic racial bias.
+Perhaps not.
+But what it committed was worse: perpetuation of toxic racial bias.